maliksenpai/clrf-sticker/README.md

 </p>
 <br>

-# Clfr Sticker
+# Clrf Sticker

 ## Introduction

-Clfr Sticker is an innovative browser-based note-taking application designed to enhance productivity and organization.
+Clrf Sticker is an innovative browser-based note-taking application designed to enhance productivity and organization.
 It allows users to create, edit, and manage notes directly within their browser, saving these notes in local storage.
 This ensures that all notes persist across sessions, allowing users to pick up right where they left off every time they open their browser.

 ##  Purpose

-The primary goal of Clfr Sticker is to provide a seamless and efficient note-taking experience within the browser environment.
-By leveraging local storage, Clfr Sticker ensures that users' notes are always available, without the need for external storage solutions or cloud services.
+The primary goal of Clrf Sticker is to provide a seamless and efficient note-taking experience within the browser environment.
+By leveraging local storage, Clrf Sticker ensures that users' notes are always available, without the need for external storage solutions or cloud services.
 This makes it an ideal tool for users who need quick and easy access to their notes while browsing the web.

 ## Key Features